czdtech/fb-jf/src/content/games/tile-puzzle.fr.md

 releaseDate: 2025-10-17T00:00:00.000Z
 ---

+### Présentation

+Identique dans l’idée à Tile Journey : clique sur des tuiles non couvertes

-### Detailed Game Introduction
+### Commandes

-Tile Puzzle is a modern and engaging tile-matching game that challenges your planning and strategic skills.
-The goal is to clear a board stacked with various patterned tiles.
-You do this by selecting a tile and sending it to a collection tray at the bottom.
-When you have three identical tiles in the tray, they match and disappear, freeing up space.
-You must clear the entire board to win, but be careful—if you fill the tray completely, you lose!

-### Gameplay Strategy & Walkthrough
+- **Identify Trapped Tiles:** Look for situations where one tile type is stacked directly on top of another of the same type.
+You will need to clear the top one first, which means you'll need to find its two other partners while the one below remains blocked.

+- **Use the Tray as a Temporary Hold:** You can place tiles in the tray that don't yet form a match.
+Use this to your advantage.
+If you need a specific tile that is currently blocked, you can move other tiles into the tray to hold them while you work on freeing up the one you need.

+- **Uncover New Tiles:** Your primary goal should be to make matches that uncover the most new tiles.
+Sometimes it's better to hold off on an easy match if it doesn't reveal any new, useful tiles underneath.

-1.  **[FR]** **Think Before You Tap:** The collection tray has a very limited capacity (usually seven slots).
+- **Think Before You Tap:** The collection tray has a very limited capacity (usually seven slots).
 Before you tap a tile, have a plan for it.
 Don't just tap random tiles hoping for the best.
-2.  **[FR]** **Uncover New Tiles:** Your primary goal should be to make matches that uncover the most new tiles.
-Sometimes it's better to hold off on an easy match if it doesn't reveal any new, useful tiles underneath.
-3.  **[FR]** **Use the Tray as a Temporary Hold:** You can place tiles in the tray that don't yet form a match.
-Use this to your advantage.
-If you need a specific tile that is currently blocked, you can move other tiles into the tray to hold them while you work on freeing up the one you need.
-4.  **[FR]** **Identify Trapped Tiles:** Look for situations where one tile type is stacked directly on top of another of the same type.
-You will need to clear the top one first, which means you'll need to find its two other partners while the one below remains blocked.

-### Controls Guide
+### Guide de jeu

-The game is played with simple clicks or taps.

-*   **[FR]** **Select a Tile:** Click on any tile that is not grayed out (i.e., not covered by another tile) to move it to the collection tray at the bottom of the screen.

-### Frequently Asked Questions (FAQ)
+pour les ajouter à ton casier, forme des groupes de trois pour les effacer,

+- **A:** If all seven slots in your collection tray are filled and you haven't made a match of three, you cannot make any more moves, and the game is over.

-*   **[FR]** **Q: What is the main objective?**
+- **Q: What happens if the tray fills up?**
-    *   **[FR]** **A:** To clear 100% of the tiles from the board by collecting them in sets of three in your tray.

-*   **[FR]** **Q: Why are some tiles gray and unclickable?**
-    *   **[FR]** **A:** A tile only becomes available to select when there are no other tiles overlapping it from a higher layer.
+    - **A:** A tile only becomes available to select when there are no other tiles overlapping it from a higher layer.
 You must clear the tiles on top first.

+- **Q: Why are some tiles gray and unclickable?**

+    - **A:** To clear 100% of the tiles from the board by collecting them in sets of three in your tray.

-*   **[FR]** **Q: What happens if the tray fills up?**
+- **Q: What is the main objective?**

+### Foire aux questions (FAQ)

+- **Select a Tile:** Click on any tile that is not grayed out (i.e., not covered by another tile) to move it to the collection tray at the bottom of the screen.

-    *   **[FR]** **A:** If all seven slots in your collection tray are filled and you haven't made a match of three, you cannot make any more moves, and the game is over.
+    - **A:** If all seven slots in your collection tray are filled and you haven't made a match of three, you cannot make any more moves, and the game is over.

+- **Q: What happens if the tray fills up?**

+    - **A:** A tile only becomes available to select when there are no other tiles overlapping it from a higher layer.
+You must clear the tiles on top first.

+- **Q: Why are some tiles gray and unclickable?**

+    - **A:** To clear 100% of the tiles from the board by collecting them in sets of three in your tray. et nettoie complètement le plateau pour gagner.